ianwild/qsl/README.md

 which can be evaluated with _no_ recursion.
 Yes, we still need the original ping-pong to do this compilation, but only at the C level.
+**And**, once we've compiled an expression, we can abandon the original conses and re-use the memory to do the evaluation.
+Win/win.

 So, does an Arduino Nano have enough ROM and RAM to implement a bytecode compiler and interpreter?
 This took a bit long than three